RAI-SCC/torch_blue/paper/paper.md

 Bayesian Neural Networks (BNN) integrate uncertainty quantification in all steps of the training and prediction process, thereby enabling better-informed decisions [@arbel2023primer].
 Among the different variants to implement BNNs, Variational Inference (VI) [@hoffman2013svi] specifically strikes a balance between the ability to consider a large variety of distributions while maintaining low enough compute requirements to potentially allow scaling to larger models.

 However, setting up and training BNNs is quite complicated, and existing libraries all either lack flexibility, scalability, or tackle Bayesian computation in general, adding even more complexity and therefore a huge entry barrier.
 Moreover, no existing framework directly supports direct BNN model prototyping by offering pre-programmed Bayesian network layer types, similar to PyTorch's `nn` module.
 This forces any BNNs to be implemented from scratch, which can be challenging even for non-Bayesian networks.

-`torch_bayesian` addresses this by providing an interface that is almost identical to the widely used `pytorch` [@ansel2024pytorch] for basic use, providing a low entry barrier, as well as an advanced interface designed for exploration and research.
+`torch_bayesian` addresses this by providing an interface that is almost identical to the widely used PyTorch [@ansel2024pytorch] for basic use, providing a low entry barrier, as well as an advanced interface designed for exploration and research.
 Overall, this allows users to set up models and even custom layers without worrying about the Bayesian intricacies under the hood.